-In this blog post, we cover all kinds of costs, for accommodation, transport, daily costs, tours and activities and even more.
+In this blog post, we cover all kinds of costs, for accommodation, transportation, daily costs, tours, activities, and even more.
 With this information, you can set your own budget and enjoy Australia the way you want to experience it!

 Preparation costs to travel to Australia